 The Ministry provides advice to the Government on where to focus its interventions in the cultural sector.
 The Ministry seeks to ensure that Vote funding is invested as effectively and efficiently as possible, and that the Government’s priorities are met.

 The Ministry has a strong track record of delivering high quality publications (including websites), managing our significant heritage and commemorations, and acting as guardian of New Zealand’s culture and kaitiaki of New Zealand’s taonga.
 Our work prioritises cultural outcomes and supports educational, economic, and social outcomes linking with the work of a range of other government agencies.

 Culture is produced by creative and innovative individuals, groups and organisations.
 The activities, goods and services they create, produce and distribute have a value which is cultural, social and economic.
 Cultural expression expands individual capacities, helps bind society and provides jobs and innovation in the economy.

 Government makes a significant contribution to the broad cultural sector each year in order to ensure that public value is realised and distributed for the benefit of everyone.
 In 2013/14, the Ministry invested almost $400 million in arts, heritage, arts, media and sport through Vote Arts, Culture and Heritage and Vote Sport and Recreation.
 Additional support to the cultural sector is provided through other public sources including the education sector and local government.
 The cultural sector contributes to achieving positive outcomes across a wide range of other government portfolios outside the sector.
 Inter-agency collaboration is making a number of large projects possible such as the First World War centenary commemorations.

 How we use the word “culture”

-This Ministry uses the word “culture” in a broad way to include Māori culture and the cultures of all New Zealanders.
-When we refer to culture we see it as including arts, heritage, media, and sport and recreation.
+The Ministry uses the word “culture” in a broad way to include Māori culture and the cultures of all New Zealanders.
+When we refer to culture we see it as including arts, heritage, broadcasting, and sport and recreation.